RedisGrafana/grafana-redis-datasource/README.md

 List of all supported commands and how to use them with examples you can find in the [Commands](https://redisgrafana.github.io/redis-datasource/commands/) section.

 ![Query](https://raw.githubusercontent.com/RedisGrafana/grafana-redis-datasource/master/src/img/query.png)

-## Redis Application plug-in

-You can add as many data sources as you want to support multiple Redis databases.
-[Redis Application plug-in](https://grafana.com/grafana/plugins/redis-app) helps to manage multiple Redis Data Sources and provides Custom panels.

 ## Learn more